 Applicable Law Description Federal Clean Water Act (33 U.S.C. section 1257 et seq.)
 The Clean Water Act (CWA) (33 USC § 1257 et seq.) requires states to set standards to protect water quality, which includes regulation of storm water and wastewater discharges during construction and operation of a facility.
 California established its regulations to comply with the CWA under the Porter-Cologne Water Quality Control Act.
-State California Constitution, Article X, section 2 The California Constitution requires that the water resources of the state be put to beneficial use to the fullest extent possible and states that the waste, unreasonable use or unreasonable method of use of water is prohibited.
-Senate Bill 610 (Water Code sections 10910-10915) Signed into law in 2001 amending Sections 10910-10915 of the California Water Code.
-Requires public water systems to prepare water supply assessments (WSA) for certain defined development projects subject to the California Environmental Quality Act.
-Lead agencies determine, based on the WSA, whether protected water supplies will be sufficient to meet project demands along with the region's reasonably foreseeable cumulative demand under average-normal-year, single-dry-year, and multiple-dry-year conditions.
+State California Constitution, Article X, section 2 to beneficial use to the full n requires that the water resources of the state be put est extent possible and states that the waste, asonable method of use of water is prohibited.
+Senate Bill 610 (Water Code sections 10910-10915) Water Code.
+Requires pul assessments (WSA) for co California Environmental C WSA, whether protected v demands along with the re mending Sections 10910-10915 of the California olic water systems to prepare water supply ertain defined development projects subject to the Quality Act.
+Lead agencies determine, based on the water supplies will be sufficient to meet project egion's reasonably foreseeable cumulative demand ar, single-dry-year, and multiple-dry-year conditions.
 The Porter-Cologne Water Quality Control Act of 1967, California Water Code section 13000 et seq.
-Requires the State Water Resources Control Board (SWRCB) and the nine Regional Water Quality Control Boards (RWQCBs) to adopt water quality criteria to protect state waters.
-Those regulations require that the RWQCBs issue waste discharge requirements (WDRs) specifying conditions for protection of water quality as applicable.
-Section 13000 also states that the state must be prepared to exercise its full power and jurisdiction to protect the quality of the waters of the state from degradation.
-Although Water Code 13000 et seq. is applicable in its entirety, the following specific sections are included as examples of applicable sections.
-California Water Code section 13240, 13241, 13242, 13243, & Water Quality Control Plan for the San Diego Basin (Basin Plan) The Basin Plan establishes water quality objectives that protect the beneficial uses of surface water and groundwater in the Region.
-The Basin Plan describes implementation measures and other controls designed to ensure compliance with statewide plans and policies and provides comprehensive water quality planning.
-California Water Code section 13260 This section requires filing, with the appropriate RWQCB, a report of waste discharge that could affect the water quality of the state unless the requirement is waived pursuant to Water Code section 13269.
-California Water Code section 13523 If a RWQCB determines that it is necessary to protect public health, safety, or welfare, the RWQCB may prescribe water reclamation requirements for recycled water after consultation with the California Department of Public Health (CDPH).
-California Water Code section 13550 Requires the use of recycled water for industrial purposes when available and when the quality and quantity of the recycled water are suitable for the use, the cost is reasonable, the use is not detrimental to public health, and the use will not impact downstream users or biological resources.
+Regional Water Quality Content to protect state was issue waste discharge reconstruction of water quality state must be prepared to quality of the waters of the Resources Control Board (SWRCB) and the nine ontrol Boards (RWQCBs) to adopt water quality ters.
+Those regulations require that the RWQCBs quirements (WDRs) specifying conditions for as applicable.
+Section 13000 also states that the exercise its full power and jurisdiction to protect the estate from degradation.
+Although Water Code in its entirety, the following specific sections are applicable sections.
+California Water Code section 13240, 13241, 13242, 13243, & Water Quality Control Plan for the San Diego Basin (Basin Plan) uses of surface water and describes implementation s water quality objectives that protect the beneficial groundwater in the Region.
+The Basin Plan measures and other controls designed to ensure plans and policies and provides comprehensive California Water Code section 13260 , with the appropriate RWQCB, a report of waste the water quality of the state unless the requirement er Code section 13269.
+California Water Code section 13523 welfare, the RWQCB may nat it is necessary to protect public health, safety, or prescribe water reclamation requirements for altation with the California Department of Public California Water Code section 13550 when the quality and quar cost is reasonable, the use ed water for industrial purposes when available and atity of the recycled water are suitable for the use, the is not detrimental to public health, and the use will sers or biological resources.